-16.9 Notification of promotion in rank and/or granting of tenure shall be in writing prior to the end of the Spring semester or trimester.
-Notification of the denial of promotion or tenure shall be made in writing prior to the end of the Spring semester or trimester with the reasons clearly set forth.

-16.10 Any determination which is arbitrary, capricious, or discriminatory shall be subject to the grievance procedure.

-16.11 Recognizing the desirability of receiving input from the faculty with respect to the appointments of academic Chairpersons and Deans, the Provost will receive in writing timely and appropriate recommendations from faculty members.

-16.12 An individual who does not possess faculty tenure at Pratt but who serves as a department Chairperson for at least six (6) years and then steps down, may be appointed to a full-time faculty position provided said appointment will not cause an incumbent full-time faculty member to be denied reappointment or laid off.
-The appointment, without a search, shall not constitute a violation of Article 22.1(a)(2), 22.2(a)(2), or any other provision of this Agreement.
+- 16.9 Notification of promotion in rank and/or granting of tenure shall be in writing prior to the end of the Spring semester or trimester.
+Notification of the denial of promotion or tenure shall be made in writing prior to the end of the Spring semester or trimester with the reasons clearly set forth. - 16.10 Any determination which is arbitrary, capricious, or discriminatory shall be subject to the grievance procedure. - 16.11 Recognizing the desirability of receiving input from the faculty with respect to the appointments of academic Chairpersons and Deans, the Provost will receive in writing timely and appropriate recommendations from faculty members.
+Departmental committees on appointment, reappointment, promotion and tenure shall have the option whether to review any case concerning the promotion or granting of tenure to the department's chair. - 16.12 An individual who does not possess faculty tenure at Pratt but who serves as a department Chairperson for at least six (6) years and then steps down, may be appointed to a full-time faculty position provided said appointment will not cause an incumbent full-time faculty member to be denied reappointment or laid off.
+The appointment, without a search, shall not constitute a violation of Article 23.1(a)(2), 23.2(a)(2), or any other provision of this Agreement.